Skip Navigation

 LINX Device Recall Lawsuit Filed Over Risk of Bead Separation Complications

-A New Jersey man has filed a lawsuit indicating that he had to undergo surgery after being implanted with a recalled and potentially defective LINX acid reflux device intended to control his gastroesophageal reflux disease (GERD).
+A New Jersey man has filed a lawsuit again the manufacturers of the LINX acid reflux device, indicating that he had to undergo surgery after he was implanted with a recalled and allegedly defective device intended to control his gastroesophageal reflux disease (GERD).

 The complaint (PDF) was brought by Lonnie Brody in the U.S. District Court for the District of Minnesota on December 4, naming Torax Medical Inc. and Ethicon Inc. as defendants.

-LINX acid reflux devices were first developed by Torax before the company was acquired by Johnson & Johnson’s Ethicon unit in 2017.
+LINX devices were first developed by Torax before the company was acquired by Johnson & Johnson’s Ethicon unit in 2017.
 They use a small ring of magnetic beads connected by titanium wires, which surgeons place around the lower esophageal sphincter to help keep stomach acid from washing back into the esophagus, a condition commonly known as GERD.
-However, the implant has been the focus of growing safety concerns, with reports of device failures and patient injuries.

 LINX Device Recall

-Although the LINX Reflux Management System was marketed as a safe alternative for patients whose GERD symptoms do not respond to proton pump inhibitors, recipients have increasingly reported that the magnetic beads can separate from the connecting wires.
+Although the LINX Reflux Management System was marketed as a safe alternative for patients whose GERD symptoms do not respond to proton pump inhibitors, problems have emerged where the magnetic beads separate from the connecting wires.

-In May 2018, the U.S. Food and Drug Administration announced a recall of about 9,100 LINX implants after determining that a manufacturing defect could allow the beads to detach, potentially causing the device to migrate, damage nearby organs or lead to other serious complications.
+In May 2018, the U.S. Food and Drug Administration announced a LINX device recall, impacting about 9,100 units, after determining that a manufacturing defect could allow the beads to detach, potentially causing the device to migrate, damage nearby organs or lead to other serious complications.

-Since the recall, a rising number of patients have filed LINX lawsuits alleging that they suffered injuries linked to the device, including migration into the esophagus and the need for revision surgeries to remove broken or malfunctioning implants.
+Since the recall, a rising number of patients have filed LINX lawsuits alleging that they were left with devastating injuries after the device failed, including issues with bead separation, migration of the device into the esophagus and other complications, which often result in the need for revision surgeries to remove broken or malfunctioning implants.

 LINX-Reflux-Device-Lawsuit-Lawyer